The Art of Losing (The Anchoress album): Critical reception

 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 83, based on six reviews, indicating "universal acclaim".

 Writing for The Line of Best Fit, Steven Loftin dubbed the album as "a collection of songs that each sits within the calloused hand of grief, desperately trying to unfurl its infuriatingly homely fingers with an embittered rage".
 Reviewing for NME, El Hunt lauded Davies's "raw and unfiltered" lyricism and the production.
 Hunt described the album as both "painful and familiar" and wrote that it "captures the unpredictable, spinning chaos of grief with a searing precision that's hard to turn away from".
 Similarly, Josh Gray of Clash praised Davies's "authorial voice and ability" to tell an honest story, as well as the album's sound. musicOMHs Steven Murphy felt the album was "a palpable step up for Davies".
 In FMS Magazine, Jimi Arundell described the "stoic yet stylish" record as "a true masterpiece which transforms her own tragedies into a universal language of pain".
+In the March 2021 issue of Record Collector, Kevin Harley described the album as "shining alt-pop from an artisan of darkness", "A literate, bristling record of catharsis and dramatic defiance, driven by loss, suffering and anger."

 "The Art of Losing" which was named amongst the "Best Albums of 2021" by numerous publications including the Sunday Times, Prog Magazine, Record Collector, The Line of Best Fit, The Sun, Yorkshire Post, and Classic Rock.